gnois/luaty/README.md

 if x == nil for y = 1, 10 repeat until true else if x == 0 p(x) else if x p(x) else assert(not x)
                 -- Ok, `repeat` is the sole children of `for`, which in turn is the sole children of `if`

 ```

-4. A long table constructor or function call can be indented, but the line having its closing brace/parenthesis must realign back to its starting indent level
+4. A table constructor or function call can be indented, but the line having its closing brace/parenthesis must realign back to its starting indent level
 ```
 var y = { 1
    ,